unsigned : Java Glossary

 unsigned

 in Java bytes, shorts, ints and longs are all considered signed.
 The only unsigned type is the 16-bit char.
-To use the sign bit as an additional data bit you have to promote to the next bigger data type with sign extension then mask off the high order bits. i.e. To get the effect of an 8-bit unsigned:
+To use the sign bit as an additional data bit you have to promote to the next bigger data type with sign extension then mask off the high order bits. i.e. To get the unsigned equivalent of a byte:

 byte b;